-Located at the center of the campus, the Library supports the teaching program of the college with more than 58,000 volumes plus 7,200 bound periodicals.
-Additionally, we have 20 internet computers as well as a collection of periodicals available on line.
+Located at the center of the campus, the Library supports the teaching program of the college with more than 60,000 volumes plus 10,100 bound periodicals.
+Additionally, we have 20 internet computers as well as a collection of periodicals available on line and at home.